 - SRS test server information for registrar client testing.

-	- Instructions on where to download the Registrar Information Kit (RIK).
+- Instructions on where to download an example client application.

-	- Instructions on where to download the SRS protocol specifications.
+- Instructions on where to download the SRS and EPP protocol specifications.

 - Instructions on how to proceed with the operational testing and evaluation process.

 - Documentation that will explain the tests to be performed during operational testing and evaluation.